What is Benzoic acid?

 Benzoic acid (C7H6O2) was first described in the 16th century.
 The name was derived from gum benzoin.
 It is a crystalline organic compound.
-It is white in color and belongs to the family of carboxylic acid.
+It is white and belongs to the family of carboxylic acid.
 It was first prepared from coal tar.
-It is used in various ways, like manufacturing of insect repellents, below are some of the uses of benzoic acid in our life.
+It is used in various ways, like manufacturing of insect repellents, below are some uses of benzoic acid in our life.

 Benzoic acid in food:

 Food with naturally occurring benzoic acid – ripe cloves, most berries and cinnamon.
-E210 is used in the preservation of food.
+Benzoic acid is used in the preservation of food.
 Example – salad dressings, soft drinks, fruit juices and pickles.
-Usually processed food has benzoic acid to inhibit the growth of bacteria, mold and yeast
+Usually, processed food has benzoic acid to inhibit the growth of bacteria, mould and yeast

 Uses of benzoic acid in medicine and healthcare:

 Benzoic acid 210 is used in pharmaceuticals.
 It is used as a preservative in drugs.
 It is also present in baby products, skin products, cleansing products, hair and nail products, soaps, bath products, detergents etc.